jvmvik/k8055/README.md

 Directories
 -----
+ - libk8055 : Driver for electronic card k8055
+ - jnak8055 : Driver wrapper for Java based on JNA
  - web8055  : Web application & standalone server
- - libk8055 : Driver for electronic card k8055

 Details about the card k8055
 ----